Canada warns Michigan oil line shutdown could undermine U.S. ties

 “We will not stop operating the pipeline unless we are ordered by a court or our regulator, which we view as highly unlikely,” Enbridge spokeswoman Tracie Kenyon said in a statement this week.

+Michigan Governor Gretchen Whitmer wrote to Enbridge on Tuesday threatening to seize company profits if Line 5 continues to operate past the Wednesday deadline.

+“The State intends to assert claims for trespass and unjust enrichment against Enbridge at the appropriate time,” Whitmer wrote, adding Michigan was confident it would win the ongoing legal battle.

-Joe Comartin, Canada’s consul general in Detroit who is arguing on behalf of Ottawa, said litigation could drag on until at least 2024.
+Litigation could drag on until at least 2024, said Joe Comartin, Canada’s consul general in Detroit who is arguing on behalf of Ottawa.

 “I don’t see a court jumping the gun and ordering it closed ... until the litigation and constitutional issues are resolved,” he said by phone.